Removing the steering wheel

 Install the steering wheel in the reverse order, aligning the applied marks.

-Apply anaerobic thread locker to the threaded part of the steering shaft tail.
+Apply anaerobic thread lock to the threaded part of the steering shaft tail.

 The steering wheel mounting nut must be replaced.